fredgibbs/fredgibbs.github.io/courses/idea-of-nature/index.md

 # The Idea of Nature

 ## Logistics
-- HIST 300-xxx
+- HIST 300-005
 - 3 Credit Hours
 - MW 3:00 -- 5:30 (but closer to 5 most days)
 - Fred Gibbs \([fwgibbs@unm.edu](mailto:fwgibbs@unm.edu)\) @ 1077 Mesa Vista Hall
 - Student Hours: TBD

 ## Course Description
-Nature and landscape so often seem merely a backdrop to more important things happening in our lives.
-At the same time, we recognize that the spaces around us connects us to our past and charts a course for the future.
-This course explores how the ideas about nature have involved over time and how landscapes around us influence personal identities, communities, and nations.
+Nature is often understood as space outside of human influence.
+Yet while there might be objective laws of nature that we can discover, the very idea of nature itself is a fascinating window onto cultural values.
+This course explores the idea of nature in America.
+We examine spiritual, romantic, industrial, recreational, philosophical, and environmental views of nature and how these have played off each other over the last 400+ years.

 ## Student Learning Outcomes
 - Describe how the attitudes towards nature have shifted over time.